ArpitPrd/PathPlanning/Notes_Arpit.md

 # Work to be done

-- prepare some obvious test cases to test
+- prepare some obvious test cases to test -- Arpit
-- put them up on the ppt
-- need to reproduce the above table
+- two drone testcases
+- communications radius must be visible
+- mention in the slides that the research papers mention the other way around of our intuitions

 ## Points for counter questions